-- CodeRVA participating public school divisions are: Chesterfield, Colonial Heights, Dinwiddie, Hanover, Henrico, Hopewell City, New Kent, Petersburg City, Powhatan, Prince George, Richmond City, and Sussex.
+- CodeRVA partnering public school divisions are: Chesterfield, Colonial Heights, Cumberland, Dinwiddie, Hanover, Henrico, Hopewell City, New Kent, Petersburg City, Powhatan, Prince George, Richmond City, and Sussex.

-- Any student that is eligible for enrollment in grade 9 or 10 during 2017-2018 in a CodeRVA participating public school division may apply for CodeRVA High School.
-If not currently enrolled in a CodeRVA participating public school division (private school or home schooled), evidence of eligibility may be required.
+- Any student that is eligible for enrollment in grade 9 during 2018-2019 in a CodeRVA partnering public school division may apply for CodeRVA Regional High School.
+Private or home schooled students may apply if the student’s permanent residence is in a partnering county or city.
+If not currently enrolled in a CodeRVA partnering public school division (private school or home schooled), evidence of eligibility may be required.

-- CodeRVA applicants should have a deep interest in the study of computer science.
-There are no academic requirements to apply for CodeRVA High School.
+- CodeRVA applicants should have a deep interest in and passion for the study of computer science.
+There are no academic requirements to apply for CodeRVA Regional High School.

-- Questions regarding student eligibility may be sent to the CodeRVA Executive Director at email@example.com.
+- Questions regarding student eligibility may be sent to the CodeRVA at firstname.lastname@example.org.